 She would start feeling the sensation that she needed to poop, and sometimes she went, and other times she did not.

 If your child suffers from constipation, or his/her poop his hard, give him/her some yogurt or talk to your child’s Pediatrician for a more medicated option.
-Sometimes its because it hurts them, and they opt on not pooping on the toilet.
+Sometimes its because it hurts them, and they opt for not pooping on the toilet.

 6. What About Nighttime Potty Training?